Bill Goldberg: Legends of Wrestling (2015–2016)

-Return to WWE (2016–2022)
+Return to WWE (2016–2025)

-Universal Champion and Hall of Fame induction (2016–2020)
+Universal Champion and Hall of Fame (2016–2020)

 On May 31, 2016, Goldberg was announced as the pre-order bonus for the upcoming WWE 2K17 video game.
 Throughout the summer, Goldberg and WWE 2K17 cover star and former rival Brock Lesnar traded insults with each other through social media and WWE 2K events such as Gamescom.
 Goldberg would also appear at the WWE 2K SummerSlam event the weekend before the pay-per-view event took place, fueling speculation he would be appearing at the event to confront Lesnar.
 This led to Paul Heyman challenging Goldberg to face Lesnar on the October 10 episode of Raw, with Heyman stating that Goldberg was the one blemish on Lesnar's WWE career, as Goldberg had defeated Lesnar at WrestleMania XX in 2004.
-The following week on Raw, Goldberg returned to WWE for the first time in twelve years, accepting Heyman's challenge.
-The match took place at Survivor Series, where Goldberg defeated Lesnar in 1 minute and 26 seconds.
+The following week on the October 17 episode of Raw, Goldberg returned to WWE for the first time in over 12 years, and accepting Heyman's challenge.
+The match took place at Survivor Series, where Goldberg defeated Lesnar in 1 minute and 26 seconds giving Lesnar his first pinfall loss since April 2013.
 Months later, Goldberg would participate in the Royal Rumble match on January 29, 2017, where he entered at number 28 and eliminated Lesnar following a brief confrontation and a spear, as well as eliminating Rusev and Luke Harper before being eliminated by The Undertaker.

 Lesnar then appeared on the following night's episode of Raw and challenged Goldberg to one final match at WrestleMania 33.
 Goldberg would go on to accept Lesnar's challenge on the February 6 episode of Raw and, on the same episode, also earned a match against Kevin Owens for the WWE Universal Championship.
 At Fastlane, Goldberg would defeat Owens for the Universal Championship.
 This led to a match against Lesnar at WrestleMania where Goldberg put his title on the line.
 At WrestleMania, Goldberg lost the title to Lesnar in what was also his first clean singles loss in his entire career.
 Goldberg appeared the following night on Raw Talk (which aired on the WWE Network after the Raw broadcast) to wish the fans farewell, but ultimately did not rule out a return in the future.